Daniel Rodríguez (tenor): International appearances

 In 2009 Rodriguez also performed in New Zealand with his wife in a "Legendary Lanza" concert tour.
 In 2010 he performed in New Zealand at the Queenstown Winter Festival.

 Opera performances

 Rodriguez made his operatic debut as Canio in Ruggero Leoncavallo's Pagliacci in New York City with the Chelsea Opera in June 2006.
 New York Times music critic Anthony Tommasini wrote, "it was impossible not to respond to his portrayal.
-When he sang the touchstone aria,Vesti la giubba, venting Canio's grief and humiliation, you sensed that here was someone pouring out years of pent-up artistic longing."overview of opera performances and photos; Retrieved on December 9, 2008 In 2007 Rodríguez performed again as Canio with Granite State Opera Company in New Hampshire, where he was awarded "2007 Best Performance of a leading male", by Opera online magazine.
+When he sang the touchstone aria,Vesti la giubba, venting Canio's grief and humiliation, you sensed that here was someone pouring out years of pent-up artistic longing."
+In 2007 Rodríguez performed again as Canio with Granite State Opera Company in New Hampshire, where he was awarded "2007 Best Performance of a leading male", by Opera online magazine.